cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 After a reboot the added CPUs will remain.

-Removing CPUs works similarly by reducing the number in the "desired_vcpus" field of the reisze API.
+Removing CPUs works similarly by reducing the number in the "desired_vcpus" field of the resize API.
 The CPUs will be automatically offlined inside the guest so there is no need to run any commands inside the guest:

 ```shell
 ./ch-remote --api-socket=/tmp/ch-socket resize --cpus 2